 Microsoft Excel, that tricky beast we’ve all used at some point in our lives, is an essential tool in data analytics.
 This spreadsheet program is one of the first things aspiring data analysts must get to grips with.
 In this article, we’re giving you a taste of how Excel is used by data analysts.

 To use Excel properly, a good understanding of the program’s formulas is required.
 These formulas operate on values within a cell or cells, producing specific information such as the total sum or lowest value of a selection of cells.
-We’re launching an Intro to Data Analytics Course, which will focus on a series of Excel-based analytical tasks.
+We’ve got an Intro to Data Analytics Course, which focuses on a series of Excel-based analytical tasks.
 The course is comprised of 10 exercises, and students will learn the basics of Excel while working on a data set related to the video game industry.

 To get you in the mood for some number crunching, we’re covering 10 Excel formulas that’ll make your life a lot easier if you learn them.
 By the end of this article, you’ll have an understanding of the basic functions of Excel, and an appreciation for its capabilities.
 Let’s dive straight in.